kermitt2/grobid_client_python/Readme.md

                         files already exist
   --teiCoordinates      add the original PDF coordinates (bounding boxes) to
                         the extracted elements
+  --segmentSentences    segment sentences in the text content of the document
-  --verbose             print information about processed files in the console
+                        with additional <s> elements --verbose             print information about processed files in the console